szabgab/perlmaven.com/sites/en/pages/about.md

 According to [Wikipedia](http://en.wikipedia.org/wiki/Maven):

-<b>A maven is a trusted expert in a particular field, who seeks to pass knowledge on to others.</b>
+**A maven is a trusted expert in a particular field, who seeks to pass knowledge on to others.**

 My hope is that if you follow the articles of this site, read the books and watch the video lectures you will constantly improve your Perl expertise.
-Soon you can <b>become a Perl Maven</b>.
+Soon you can **become a Perl Maven**.

 The site contains lots of articles available free of charge, several [Perl books](/perl-books) and [video courses](/perl-videos) for sale,